 The lovely little town of Teluk Dalam is an amazing fusion of beautiful scenery, captivating culture, and intriguing history, located on the southern tip of Nias Island, North Sumatra.
-Teluk Dalam is where surfing aficionados from across the globe and the Indonesian islands flock to try conquer its amazingly thrilling waves.
+Teluk Dalam is where surfing aficionados from across the globe and the Indonesian islands flock to try to conquer its amazingly thrilling waves.
 The town is also where the famous traditional ‘stone jumping’ feats take place, a heart-stopping sport requiring great acrobatic skills and athletic ability.

 Teluk Dalam is the capital town of South Nias Regency administratively located within North Sumatra Province.
-In English, Teluk Dalam translates to “Deep Gulf”.
+In English, Teluk Dalam translates to the “Deep Gulf”.
 Meanwhile, the South Nias locals in their dialect refer to Teluk Dalam as Luahaziwara-wara, meaning “the meeting place” which perfectly represents the town as a center of activities it has been for generations.

 When you are interested in the lives of the traditional Nias people, this is definitely the place to be.
 The villages of Teluk Dalam are located relatively near to each other and each is brimming with tradition and the unique Nias architecture.